Green Bay Phoenix men's basketball

 The Green Bay Phoenix men's basketball team is an NCAA Division I college basketball team competing in the Horizon League for the University of Wisconsin–Green Bay.
-The head coach for the Green Bay Phoenix is Sundance Wicks.
+They are coached by Doug Gottlieb.
+The Phoenix have appeared five times in the NCAA tournament, most recently in 2016.

 History

-The Green Bay men's basketball teams' began in the 1969–70 school year where they competed at the NAIA level before it moved to NCAA Division 2 in 1973.
-In 1982, it moved to NCAA Division 1 where it competed in the Association of Mid-Continent Universities (now the Summit League).
-Since 1994, Green Bay has been competing in the Horizon League (formerly the Midwestern Collegiate Conference).
-The Phoenix saw success in the early to mid 1990s, making their first NCAA appearance in 1991 and their first second round appearance in 1994.
-In recent years, the team made another first round appearance in 2016.
+The Green Bay men's basketball team began play in the 1969–70 school year where it competed at the NAIA level before moving to NCAA Division II in 1973.
+In 1982, it moved to NCAA Division I, where it competed in the Association of Mid-Continent Universities (now the Summit League).
+Since 1994, Green Bay has competed in the Horizon League (formerly the Midwestern Collegiate Conference).
+The Phoenix saw success in the early-to-mid-1990s, making their first NCAA tournament appearance in 1991 and their first second-round appearance in 1994.
+The team made another first-round appearance in 2016.